Time To Update your Video Conference Software

 - The attacker will keep having moderator privileges for the entire meeting, allowing complete control over other participants and the real moderator itself.
 It should be noted that a moderator cannot be “kicked” from a meeting once it has commenced.

 The main muc component available at “conference.<yourdomain>.ltd” was missing the ‘restrict_room_creation’ directive, which allowed unauthenticated participants to force the conference to start and gain moderator privileges.

-The XMPP BOSH requests and responses, while waiting for the host to open the room, are as follow:
+The XMPP BOSH requests and responses, while waiting for the host to open the room, are as follows:

-The next step to trigger the vulnerability, is to make the client (browser) believe that the server accepted its authentication request (which was never sent in the first place).
-This can be achieved by tampering with one of the “not authorized” responses to insert the following content:
+The next step to trigger the vulnerability is to make the client (browser) believe that the server accepted its authentication request (which was never sent in the first place).
+This can be achieved by tampering with one of the “not authorised” responses to insert the following content: